-Staff training includes raising awareness of the issues of bullying, cyberbullying and peer-on-peer abuse and of how teachers should respond to any incidents they encounter.
+Staff training includes raising awareness of the issues of bullying, cyberbullying and child-on-child abuse and of how teachers should respond to any incidents they encounter.
 Training also includes making staff aware of their legal responsibilities, how to prevent problems and sources of support available.